Uddhav Thackeray never told me not to step up security for Eknath Shinde: Dilip Walse-Patil

 Subscriber Only Stories

-He added, “The decision to provide security is taken by an expert committee.
+“The decision to provide security is taken by an expert committee.
 After Eknath Shinde’s son gave the letter, we tightened his security.
-His security was equal to the one provided to the Chief Minister, Deputy Chief Minister and Home Minister,” he said.
+His security was equal to the one provided to the Chief Minister, Deputy Chief Minister and Home Minister,” he added.

 Kande had said, “Eknath Shinde had felicitated those fighting against Naxals.
 After this, the Naxals conspired to kill him and even issued death threats.
 His son had then sought increased security for him.
 Uddhav Thackeray had denied him the security on the advice of NCP.”